anvilproject/anvil-portal/content/learn/learn.md

 **Clone** - Terra Billing Project Members can also clone an existing workspace.
 Cloning a workspace copies its data and notebooks while possibly changing its Terra Billing Project or adding authorization domains.

-**Launch** - Users with “can-execute” permissions on a workspace can configure and launch cloud environments in the workspace to analyze the workspace’s data.
+**Launch** - Users with “can-compute” permissions on a workspace can configure and launch cloud environments in the workspace to analyze the workspace’s data.
 Cloud costs for the launched environments will be passed through to the Google Billing Account associated with the workspace’s Terra Billing Project.

 **Share** - Users with “can-share” permissions on a workspace can share the workspace and allow others to read and potentially update, launch, and share it.